grimmer0125/markdown-preview-kramdown/README.md

 - [ ] Add other types of Markdown support.
 - [ ] Automaticall install the needed kramdown library.

-## Other ways to preview the articles GitHub Pages
+## Other ways to preview the articles on GitHub Pages
 1. Run Local Jekyll
 2. Paste markdown to https://trykramdown.herokuapp.com/
 3. Paste markdown to https://kramdown.herokuapp.com/